socialcohesionresearch/socialcohesionresearch.github.io/2016-07-11-Legitimised-Hate-Brexit-Breakdown.md

 ---
 layout: public_reports
-title: Legitimised Hate?
-Brexit Breakdown
+title: Legitimised Hatred: Brexit and the Rise of Racism
 subtitle: Unpacking hate in the aftermath of post-brexit Britain.
 date: "2016-07-06 20:37:53 +0800"
 author: The Citizen Research Centre
-excerpt: "In the wake of the Brexit vote, mainstream media has been reporting on the rise in hate crimes committed across the UK."
+excerpt: "In the wake of the Brexit vote, mainstream media has been reporting on the rise in hate crimes committed across the UK.
+We find out more about what is going on on Social Media."
 images: "images/hate.jpg"
 categories: public_research
 ogimage: hate.jpg